 Suggested Course Sequences

 Several DPD and non-dietetics required courses are offered every-other-year; therefore a suggested course sequence is provided for students entering the program in either even or odd years.
-Students admitted to the program prior to fall 2017 should use this suggested course sequence.
-Students admitted to the program in fall 2017 or after should use this suggested course sequence.
 Students are encouraged to meet with their undergraduate advisor each semester for course and career advice.

 The current academic calendar and important deadlines can be found here.

-Academic Requirements according to the Handbook: A student’s college will make the final check of courses required, total earned credits, degree, and GPA requirements, as well as other university-wide requirements.
+Academic Requirements according to the DPD handbook and the undergraduate catalog.
+A student’s college will make the final check of courses required, total earned credits, degree, and GPA requirements, as well as other university-wide requirements.
 To receive a baccalaureate degree from Marshall University, a student must:

 Dietetic Internship Computer Matching

-Graduates of Marshall’s DPD are eligible to apply for a dietetic internship.
+Graduates of Marshall’s DPD are eligible to apply for a dietetic internship / supervised practice program.
 Computer matching is a mandatory component of the dietetic internship application process.
-To participate in matching, applicants should complete the online registration and select internship priority choices by 11:59 PM Central Standard Time on February 15, 2017.
+To participate in matching, applicants should complete the online registration and select internship priority choices by 11:59 PM Central Standard Time on February 15, 2020.
 Please note this is in addition to DICAS.

 Online registration is completed through D&D Digital at http://www.dnddigital.com/.
 There is a $50.00 fee for computer matching registration.
 The applicant will find additional information regarding computer matching at the aforementioned website or by requesting information from the following: